hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/189__Venkateswaran_N_E.md

 >> akhanda chaitanya whereas jagat is jada (inert) anAtma hence jagat is not
 >> brahman it is mithya only.
 >
-> ​See the difference of answer above.
+> See the difference of answer above.
-> ​
+>
 >
 >
 >> Is
->> ​(does) ​
+>> (does)
 >> this mean that there exists a thing that can be called as ‘anAtma’ in
 >> ‘jada’ svarUpa??
-> ​Not​
+> Not
 >
-> ​anAtma, but anAtmatvam.
+> anAtma, but anAtmatvam.
 > Yes, it exists.
 But, that existence is not pAramArthika.
 It's
 > vyAvahArika-sattA.
-> ​
+>
 >
 >> How can this jada jagat can
->> (x) ​
+>> (x)
 >> exist aloof from brahman
-> ​You mean independent of brahman?
+> You mean independent of brahman?
 No, it doesn't exist in that way, since
 > brahman is the existence shining as existence of jagat.
-> ​
+>
 >
 >
 >> to bifurcate brahman is Chaitanya and jagat is jada and this jada is not
 >> brahman but only mithyA??
 >
-> ​Solved?
+> Solved?
-> ​
+>
 >
 >
 >> And contrarily,  we elevate upAdhirahita jeeva as brahman since upadhi
 >> rahita jeeva is in his svarUpa brahman only ??
 >
-> ​Your words appear to show that you are very much disturbed/in hurry.
+> Your words appear to show that you are very much disturbed/in hurry.
 > If you know that since 'upAdhirahita jIva is brahman', then where comes the
 > talk of elevation?
 > We are telling what is truth.
 We are not elevating because of partiality!!
-> ​
+>
 >
 >
 >> whereas we are not ready to accept jagat in its svarUpa brahman only
 >
-> ​My friend!
+> My friend!
 We are not independent in such places.
 We follow shruti-s and
-> mImAMsA.​
+> mImAMsA.
 >
-> ​We have shruti-s which support oneness of jIva-brahman, and other which
+> We have shruti-s which support oneness of jIva-brahman, and other which
 > proclaim mithyAtva of jagat.
 What can we do?
 >
-> ​The problem with most people is that they don't understand that advaita
+> The problem with most people is that they don't understand that advaita
 > can't be proved with the help of logic only.
 You need shruti for this.
 > There is no other way.
 >
 > when we see the same jagat beyond its nAma rUpa, still we argue that jagat
 >> is mithya only.
 >
-> ​BTW, what is this 'jagat beyond nAma-rUpa'?
+> BTW, what is this 'jagat beyond nAma-rUpa'?
 > I think that you follow bhAShya-s.
 You must be aware that there is nothing
 > called jagat apart from nAma-rUpa.
 If you don't, then I must stop here.
-> ​
+>
 >
 >
 >> We are not ready to accept that once the extra attributes removed from
 >> jeeva and jagat   what remains is brahman only is it not??
 >
-> ​No, you are missing sommething.
+> No, you are missing sommething.
 > Although jIva has satya-mithyA both; jagat is not so.
 Hence, we don't find
 > anything after shunning mithyA which can be identified with brahman.
-> ​
+>
 >
 >
 >> So the equation is